Jackie Greene: Career

 In 2007, his cover of "Look Out Cleveland" was included on the tribute album Endless Highway: The Music of The Band.

 Meanwhile, Greene continued to pursue solo efforts, releasing Giving Up the Ghost on 429 Records in April 2008, and made his second visit to Late Night with Conan O'Brien in June 2008, performing "Like A Ball & Chain".
 Another song from the album, "I Don't Live in a Dream", was featured on episodes of the NBC television series Life in November 2008 and ABC's Private Practice in March 2009.

-In October through November 2009, Jackie Greene played a series of shows with Gov't Mule, culminating at the end of the tour on Halloween at the Tower Theater in Upper Darby, PA, during which Jackie played and sang through an entire set of Rolling Stones songs with Gov't Mule.
+In October through November 2009, Jackie Greene played a series of shows with Gov't Mule, culminating at the end of the tour on Halloween at the Tower Theater in Upper Darby Township, Pennsylvania, during which Jackie played and sang through an entire set of Rolling Stones songs with Gov't Mule.

-The Jackie Greene Band currently features Nathan Dale on guitar, Jon Cornell on bass, and Fitz Harris on drums.
-Past members included Jeremy Plog, Steve Taylor, Zack Bowden, Henderson Phillips, Matt McCord, Bruce Spencer, Ben Lefever and Nick Swimley.
+The Jackie Greene Band currently features Nathan Dale and Jeremy Plog on guitar, Jon Cornell on bass, and Fitz Harris on drums.
+Past members included Steve Taylor, Zack Bowden, Henderson Phillips, Matt McCord, Bruce Spencer, Ben Lefever, and Nick Swimley.

 Greene was a member of Trigger Hippy.

-In the Spring of 2012 Greene, Bob Weir of the Grateful Dead and Chris Robinson of the Black Crowes embarked on an acoustic tour.
+In early 2012 Greene, Bob Weir of the Grateful Dead and Chris Robinson of the Black Crowes embarked on an acoustic tour.
 They called themselves the Weir, Robinson, Greene trio, or WRG for short.

 In spring 2013, Greene joined the Black Crowes as lead guitarist, replacing Luther Dickinson, for the band's Lay Down With Number 13 world tour.

 More recently, Greene was featured in World Gone Mad, the new album from the Weight Band, on a Jerry Garcia cover.
-In 2019, he embarked upon his 100% Greene Tour starting with a two-night engagement at Ophelia’s in Denver, CO followed by stops at various locations of City Winery.
+In 2019, he embarked upon his 100% Greene Tour starting with a two-night engagement at Ophelia's in Denver, CO followed by stops at various locations of City Winery.

+In 2023, Greene toured with Govt Mule for their "Dark Side of the Mule" tour.